Get 80% off your plan for your first 6 months.*

 When your chosen idea ticks all three boxes, you’re ready to move forward.
 The next step is developing a proper business plan and setting up your financial systems.

-Ready to start your business?Try Xero for free to manage your finances from day one.
+Ready to start your business?
+Get one month of Xero free to manage your finances from day one.
 Our cloud-based accounting software helps new businesses track income, expenses, and cash flow – so you can focus on growing your idea into a successful venture.

-FAQs on finding business ideas
+FAQs on small business ideas

 How do I know if my business idea will work?